lffg/coolc/README.md

 result, the parser returns both a (potentially partial) AST and a list (`Vec<Spanned<Error>>`) of all syntax errors detected during the parse.

+The requested recovery cases are tested in the `requested-recovery-cases.txt` fixture.

 [cr-int]: https://craftinginterpreters.com/

 ### Testing